 - Preference will be given to students who hold an active, unrestricted New Hampshire Practical Nursing license and are in good standing with the NH Board of Nursing; all applicants must submit a copy of their current LPN license with their application for admission;

 - Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers, available here as a PDF or contact the Admissions Office at (603) 230-4011 or (800) 247-0179.

 - Complete the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing and receive a minimum score of 74 or higher.
-Information regarding registration is available here as a PDF (NLN NACE I Testing Registration form) or contact the Admissions Office at (603) 230-4011 or (800) 247-0179;
+Registration information is available here as a PDF (NLN NACE I Testing Registration form) or contact the Admissions Office at (603) 230-4011 or (800) 247-0179;

 - Completion of NHTI courses ENGL 101, PSYC 105C, PSYC 220C, BIOL 195C and BIOL 196C with a grade of “C” or higher (or the equivalent from another institution).
 Courses with online/virtual labs are not accepted for BIOL 195C, BIOL 196C, or BIOL 202C.

 - Submit the online application or download the application here PDF application and submit to the Admissions Office.